O Shopping

-O Shopping was a Philippine pay television channel owned by ACJ O Shopping Corporation, a joint-venture between Philippine entertainment and media conglomerate ABS-CBN and South Korean home shopping company CJ ENM O Shopping Division.
+O Shopping was a Philippine pay television channel owned by ACJ O Shopping Corporation, a joint-venture between Philippine entertainment and media conglomerate ABS-CBN Corporation and South Korean home shopping company CJ ENM Commerce Division.
 The channel was launched on October 14, 2013.
-O Shopping programs were previously aired on ABS-CBN and Kapamilya Channel during midnights, as well as on S+A (ABS-CBN Sports and Action), Jeepney TV, and online via iWantTFC.
+O Shopping programs were previously aired on ABS-CBN and Kapamilya Channel during midnights, as well as on PTV, Jeepney TV and ABS-CBN Sports and Action, and online via iWantTFC.

 History

-O Shopping was launched on October 14, 2013, when ABS-CBN Corporation signed a deal with CJ ENM O Shopping Division (formerly CJ O Shopping Corporation) to create a TV home shopping channel in the Philippines.
+O Shopping was launched on October 14, 2013.
+ABS-CBN Corporation signed a deal with CJ ENM O Shopping Division (formerly CJ O Shopping Corporation) to create a TV home shopping channel in the Philippines.
 Operated by ACJ O Shopping Corporation, ABS-CBN Corporation invested an initial 200 million pesos for the joint-venture.
 ABS-CBN provides the media platforms and the production of programs while CJ O Shopping provides the products and the logistics.

-Prior to the launch of its standalone channel on July 30, 2018, O Shopping programs were launched as part of BEAM TV's content lineup in 2014 until October 1, 2018, as a short-lived afternoon block on state-run broadcaster PTV 4 (People's Television Network) (at that time as a way to fund its operations), and later via ABS-CBN TVplus' encrypted channels 3:00 AM to 5:00 AM from Monday to Thursday during their respective main programming downtime.
+Prior to the launch of its standalone channel on ABS-CBN TV Plus on July 30, 2018, O Shopping programs were launched as part of BEAM TV's content lineup in 2014 until October 1, 2018.
 As of 2016, O Shopping generated 2.2 million pesos in daily sales or 60 million pesos in monthly sales.
 About 70% of the product purchases on O Shopping are made via cash on delivery payment, with a 5% cancellation rate.